FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/steering_zones.md

 > ⚠️ Note:
 > - You can import any configuration created with this tool.
-> - If it was made for a different co-driver system, the zones will import correctly, but pacenote calls may need reassignment.
+> - If it was made for a different co-driver system, the zones will import correctly, but pacenotes may need reassignment.

 ---